KZDKM/Hyprspace/README.md

 ```
 make all
 ```
-Then use `hyprctl plugin load` followed by the absolute path to the `.so` file to load
+Then use `hyprctl plugin load` followed by the absolute path to the `.so` file to load, you could add this to your `exec-once` to load the plugin on startup

 ### Hyprpm
 ```